Emilkyo/TelegramThemeVariables/Readme.md

 Actual variables will be in the file out.txt

+[//]: # (variables)
 ```
-parser.zip/
+archive.zip/
+├─ 📁TelegramThemeVariables/
-├─ 📁VarriablesGetter/
+│  ├─ 📁parsed/
-│  ├─ 📁parse/
+│  │  ├─ 📁android/
-│  │  ├─ ThemeColors.java
+│  │  │  ├─ ThemeColors.java
-│  │  ├─ out.txt
+│  │  │  ├─ out.txt
 │  ├─ 📁src/
 │  │  ├─ .../

 ```

 ## Dependencies

-- Java 8 or higher
+- Java 17 or higher
 - Internet connectivity to download file from GitHub

 ## Connect

-If you encounter any issues or have questions about the project, please contact me on [Telegram]().
+If you encounter any issues or have questions about the project, please [contact me]().

 ## License